 Approaches also differ in how performance is measured and how closely those measures are linked to outcomes for learners.
 In some schemes, students’ test outcomes are the sole factor used to determine performance pay awards.
-In others, performance judgements can also include information from lesson observations or feedback from pupils, or be left to the discretion of the headteacher.
+In others, performance judgements can also include information from lesson observations or feedback from learners, or be left to the discretion of the headteacher.
 Some performance schemes incentivise individuals, others incentivise groups of teachers.

 Given the lack of evidence that performance pay significantly improves the quality of teaching, resources may be better targeted at identifying and recruiting high quality teachers.